mikehobi/notes/react-native-animated.md

 # Tips for React Native Animated

-I've been working with React Native's Animated components for about a year, and I have a few things to share that help my workflow.
+I've been working with React Native's Animated components for almost two years, and I have a few things to share that have helped my workflow.

 The documentation for Animated can be found here: https://facebook.github.io/react-native/docs/animated.html

-This provides you with the basic API that is provided, but I would like to go more in-depth and propose a few patterns that I find to be helpful.
+This provides details about the basic API, but I would like to go more in-depth and propose a few patterns that I find to be helpful.

 ## The Animated.Value